StarRocks/starrocks/docs/en/table_design/table_types/aggregate_table.md

     If the aggregate key is not explicitly defined using `AGGREGATE KEY`, all columns except the value columns are considered as the aggregate key by default.
   - The aggregate key has uniqueness constraint, and the values in these columns can not be updated.

 - **Value column**: Define a column as the value column by specifying an aggregate function after the column name.
-This column generally holds data that needs to be summarized.
+This column generally holds data that needs to be aggregated.

 - **Aggregate function**: The aggregate function used for the value column.
 For supported aggregate functions for the Aggregate tables, see [CREATE TABLE](../../sql-reference/sql-statements/data-definition/CREATE_TABLE.md).